 5. The authors should clarify the conflicts of interest (JCA requires the authors to state clearly any possible economic or non-economic conflict of interest in the manuscript; refer to Conflicts of Interest Policy for details).

 6. When serious data errors are found in submitted or published papers, the authors should inform the Journal Office immediately.
-When necessary, they shall cooperate with the Journal Office to issue a statement of Correction or Retraction.
+When necessary, they shall ooperate with the Journal Office to issue a statement of Correction or Retraction.

 7. All authors of a manuscript have the right to track the real-time progress in manuscript processing.
 They can formally submit complaints to the corresponding Journal Office or Editor-in-Chief if they have any objection to the manuscript processing process.